Palissy Works, Chancery Lane, Longton, Stoke-on-Trent

 |1946||1989||Palissy Pottery Ltd|

-NOTE: dates are drawn from a number of sources and may overlap or be out by a few years.
+NOTE: dates are drawn from a number of sources and may overlap or vary by a few years.

-1898 OS map of the Commerce Street / Chancery Lane area of Longton
+1950 view of the Stafford Street area of Longton